mjhorvath/Mikali-Map-Collection-for-HWRM/DataMikaliMaps/docs/HWR_MapFunctions_readme.txt

   along all three axes.
 • The length of the third axis has been doubled to its correct size for "Helix" in the "shapeAdd" function.
-• The "easyPatch" and "adjustPatch" functions have been merged, preserving their respective syntaxes.
+• The "randomPatch" and "adjustPatch" functions have been merged, preserving their respective syntaxes.
 • The rotation matrices have been changed due to my having gotton the order of the Z and Y axes mixed up.
 This is an internal change, and should only affect